becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 # The Extended Love Note

-> ### Make sure to finish basic setup first!
+> ## Make sure to finish basic setup first!
 > We wrote a basic installation manual which you can find here: [Basic Installation](https://github.com/becloudway/iot-in-the-cloud-workshop/tree/master/guided/installation).
 > You can also use the Quickstart guide from Mongoose Os which can be found here [Quick Start Guide - Mongoose Os](https://mongoose-os.com/docs/quickstart/setup.md) finish step 1 to 3 and you should be fine.
 But you would still need to install GIT and the AWS CLI.

 ## What you will be making?

-For this "challenge" we will create an ESP32 with buzzer (piezo element) that plays a note that it receives from a lambda which sends this note over MqTT.
+For this "challenge" we will create an ESP32 with buzzer (piezo element).
+That plays a note that it receives from a lambda, which sends this note over MqTT.
 It will also send feedback by using the device shadow to send the last played notes.

-This is the extended version of this challenge because I added a lambda to send the notes, you can do it without lambda by using the AWS IoT Service to publish the "note".
+This is the extended version of this challenge because I added a lambda to send the notes and also an example of an IoT Shadow, you can do it without lambda by using the AWS IoT Service to publish the "note".
 To do this you can go to the AWS IoT Console and use the test option in the menu (As you can see later when we test our ESP32, before making the lambda).

 ## What you will need